Essoen/Dash/README.md

 The Dash
 ====
 A simple single-page application that works as a dashboard for SickBeard.
 Powered by jQuery, Bootstrap and Glyphicons.
-In need of a better title.

 ### Features
-- Lists upcoming and downloaded episodes
+- Lists upcoming and downloaded episodes from SickBeard
+- Shortcuts to your favorite services (SABnzbd, CouchPotato and SickBeard)
-- Lets you open the downloaded episodes directly in VLC (or other software)
+- Lets you open the downloaded episodes directly in VLC (or other software) (to be implemented)
-- Let's you check off the episodes you've seen
+- Let's you check off the episodes you've seen (not finished)
-- Shortcuts to your favorite services

 Made by [Esso](https://www.essoen.net)